christopheraue/m-ruby-concurrently/guides/Overview.md

 accepting connections and serving requests through them.

 At first, lets implement the server.
 It is initialized with a socket to listen to.
-Listening accesses the concurrent proc stored in the `RECEIVER` and calls it in the foreground.
-The `RECEIVER` proc waits for and accepts incoming connections until the server is closed.
+Listening calls the concurrent proc stored in the `RECEIVER` constant.
+It then accepts or waits for incoming connections until the server is closed.

 ```ruby
 class ConcurrentServer